InsideOfTheIndustry/iotgtt/README.md

 Benchmark for understanding golang.
 ## notice
-If you use VSCODE for coding, you need to config your gopls in vscode's settings.json Add code like below:
+If you use `VSCODE` for coding, you need to config your gopls in vscode's settings.json for support multi module file.
+Add code like below:

 ```json